auth0/docs/windowsphone-tutorial.md

 ## Testing the app:

 Compile the App and run it.
-Assuming your connection (__google-openid__ in this tutorial) is enabled, you should see the standard login screen:
+Assuming your connection (__google-oauth2 in this tutorial) is enabled, you should see the standard login screen:

 ![](img/wp8-step3.png)